Kleinrotti/py-senertec/README.md

 ### Using callback function

 Once the websocket has been started, data will be transmitted through the websocket.
-In order for your to be alerted of such a change, you need to add a callback which was done above.
+To get the websocket data, you need to add a callback which was done above.
 The callback function could look like this:

 ```python